 📋 About the Recipe

 - Easy to feed a crowd.
-Just like my Instant Pot BBQ Pulled Chicken and Cranberry Pecan Chicken Salad, these ground chicken sloppy joes are easy to make in large batches to feed large families or a crowd of people.
+Just like my Instant Pot BBQ Pulled Chicken and Sloppy Joe Sliders, these ground chicken sloppy joes are easy to make in large batches to feed large families or a crowd of people.
 As written, this recipe makes 4 sandwiches.
 Adjust the measurements to make more servings.

 - Made with pantry staples.
 If you have ground chicken and bell peppers in the refrigerator, you likely have almost everything you need in the pantry (if you keep it stocked with the basics, that is).
 Add these healthy sloppy joes sandwiches to your meal plan this week for a cheap, easy dinner.